pranavssss/Sportsperson-Classifier/README.md

 # Sportsperson-Classifier
-In this data science and machine learning project, we classify sports personalities.
+This is a data science and machine learning project where we classify sports personalities.
 We restrict classification to only 5 people,

 Maria Sharapova
 Serena Williams